briannaperino/psbiomarker/README.md

 **Biomarker discovery from phyloseq objects using random forest or logistic regression.**

 ##### psbiomarker is an R package focused on microbiome biomarker discovery that works directly with phyloseq objects.
 It filters low-abundant taxa, transforms counts, rarefys reads, and fits random forest models.
 The package also ranks the taxa by importance and generates plots to visualize.
-All of the tasks, phyloseq filtering, ranking and plots, are coompleted within the package pipeline.
-This package is compatible with 16s 18s, ITS and 28s rRNA. psbiomarker is designed to streamline the process of identifying phenotype-associated microbial signatures using the established data structure of pyhloseq.
+All of the tasks, phyloseq filtering, ranking and plots, are completed within the package pipeline.
+This package is compatible with 16s 18s, ITS and 28s rRNA. psbiomarker is designed to streamline the process of identifying phenotype-associated microbial signatures using the established data structure of pyhloseq objects.

 ## Workflow